ttooming/kood-racetrack-info-screens/Manual_testing.md

 Browser is restarted in the middle of the race

 Browser is restarted while race mode is in "DANGER"

+Browser is restarted while race mode is in "FINISH"

 Wrong access key